 “I remember when my first son was about 6 weeks old.
 I was losing it with his fussiness!
-I was juuuust about to cut dairy from my diet, just in case it was that, when I let Weissbluth’s words ring in my head that fussiness peaks at 6 weeks.
+I was juuuust about to cut dairy from my diet, just in case it was that when I let Weissbluth’s words ring in my head that fussiness peaks at 6 weeks.
 For us, it was SO true!
 It slowly started to get better at 7 weeks and beyond.
-I’m so glad I didn’t cut out dairy unnecessarily, since I didn’t think life would be as good without cheese.
+I’m so glad I didn’t cut out dairy unnecessarily since I didn’t think life would be as good without cheese.
 However, ironically, when I turned 38, I became lactose intolerant anyway!
 Strange, but true.
-So, I am dairy free now, but now it’s to avoid really bad stomach pain, which is actually far worse than my son’s fussiness was. 🙂 Yep, no more pizza for me. :(”
+So, I am dairy-free now, but now it’s to avoid really bad stomach pain, which is actually far worse than my son’s fussiness was. 🙂 Yep, no more traditional pizza for me. :(”

 6 Week Old Baby Sleep Tips

 When it comes to soothing your baby during the 6 week baby growth spurt, you’ll want to stick with gentle techniques – your 6 week old baby is still a newborn, after all!

 For more help with your 6-week-old, you may be interested in these resources:

 - Essential Keys To Your Newborn’s Sleep

 - 10 Tips to Help Your Newborn Sleep

 - How to Get Your 5, 6, or 7 Week Old to Sleep